Scottish crossbill

 The Scottish crossbill (Loxia scotica) is a small passerine bird in the finch family Fringillidae.
-It is endemic to the Caledonian Forests of Scotland, and is the only terrestrial vertebrate species endemic to the United Kingdom.
+It is endemic to the Caledonian Forests of Scotland.

 The genus name Loxia is from Ancient Greek loxos, 'crosswise', and scotica is Latin for 'Scottish'.
-The Scottish Gaelic name for a crossbill is Cam-ghob, which means 'crooked beak'.'
+The Scottish Gaelic name for a crossbill is Cam-ghob, which means 'crooked beak'.

 History and current status

 The British Ornithologists Union first classed the Scottish crossbill as a separate and distinct species in 1980, but some ornithologists believed there was insufficient scientific research for its status.
 It was considered to be possibly a race of either the red crossbill or the parrot crossbill, both of which also occur in the Caledonian Forest.

 RSPB research showed that Scottish crossbills have quite distinct flight and excitement calls from other crossbills - some even stated they have "Scottish accents".

 Research in Scotland has shown that red, parrot and Scottish crossbills are reproductively isolated, and the diagnostic calls and bill dimensions have not been lost.
 They are therefore good species.

 The population is thought to be approximately 20,000 birds.
 It nests in pines or other conifers, laying 2-5 eggs.

 The Scottish crossbill breeds in the native Scots pine (Pinus sylvestris), Caledonian forests of the Scottish Highlands, but often also in forestry plantations of exotic conifers, notably Larch (Larix decidua and L. kaempferi) and Lodgepole pine (Pinus contorta).

 This species of crossbill is resident, and is not known to migrate.
 It will form flocks outside the breeding season, often mixed with other crossbills.

 The crossbills are characterised by the mandibles crossing at their tips, which gives the group its English name.
 They are specialist feeders on conifer cones, and the unusual bill shape is an adaptation to assist the extraction of the seeds from the cone.
 The Scottish crossbill appears to be a specialist feeder on the cones of pines (Scots pine and Lodgepole pine) and larch.

 Adult males tend to be red or orange in colour, and females green or yellow, but there is much variation.

 The Scottish crossbill is extremely difficult to separate from the red and parrot, and plumage distinctions are negligible.
 The head and bill size is intermediate between and overlapping extensively with the other two, and extreme care is needed to identify this species.
 The metallic jip call is probably the best indicator, but even this needs to be recorded and analysed on a sonogram to confirm the identity.